 A 20-seat, theatre-like viewing room allows students to watch films and other presentations by their professors and fellow students.

-The juvenile book collection, curriculum guides, elementary and high school text books, and picture file can all be found in this wing which is used heavily by students, particularly education majors.
+The juvenile and young adult book collections, curriculum guides, elementary and high school text books, and picture file can all be found in this wing which is used heavily by students, particularly education majors.

 First Floor North also contains the library's educational DVD and Video Collection.

 Whether it's reading current periodicals or spreading materials out for a study session, the quantity and variety of seating arrangements has made the south wing of the third floor a student favorite.